La Conner, Washington, United States Guide

 Day Trips

-Approximately 1 hour (including ferry) by car Bellingham is a vibrant city nestled on the shores of Bellingham Bay, offering a mix of outdoor recreation, cultural attractions, and a thriving craft beer scene.
-Explore Fairhaven Historic District, hike in the Chuckanut Mountains, and enjoy the waterfront views.
+Approximately 15 minutes by car Bellingham is a vibrant city nestled between the Salish Sea and the Cascade Mountains.
+It offers a mix of outdoor recreation, cultural attractions, and a thriving craft beer scene.
+Explore the historic Fairhaven district, hike or bike along the waterfront, or sample local brews at one of the many breweries.

 Travel Time